-Aside from facing potential criminal charges, persons facing possible DUI offenses might additionally be subjected to action from the state Department of Motor Vehicles (DMV).
-Anyone charged with DUI in Alameda is afforded a 10-day period to request a hearing with the Driver Safety Office.
-Should a hearing not be requested within 10 days, the accused person’s license is automatically suspended.
+Aside from facing potential criminal charges, persons facing possible DWI offenses might additionally be subjected to action from the state Department of Motor Vehicles (DMV).
+Anyone charged with DUI in Alameda is afforded a ten-day period to request a hearing with the Driver Safety Office.
+Should a hearing not be requested within ten days, the accused person’s license is automatically suspended.

 Challenging A DUI Charge

 Some people do not challenge a DUI charge because they feel there is no chance of winning it.
 This belief, however, is not always accurate.
 There are specific situations in which an Alameda DUI attorney might be able to challenge the validity of an arrest.
 This may be plausible if: